Seven common life insurance questions

 Many people believe life insurance is for those with dependents and debts only - but this isn’t entirely true.
 While life insurance can help protect your spouse and children if you pass away, there are different types of life insurance that can protect you, no matter your life stage.
 Usually our most valuable asset is our ability to earn an income.
 If you’re young with no debt you may not need comprehensive life insurance, but is it worth protecting your income?
-Income Protection and Accident Insurance policies can keep you afloat if you get ill or injured and can’t work.
+Income Protection can keep you afloat if you can’t work.

 Do I have life insurance cover through my super fund?

 You’ll probably have a minimum level of life insurance cover through your superannuation fund but it’s important to check if it’s the right level of cover for your family.
 This is because the amount of life insurance provided through your super fund doesn’t take into consideration your lifestyle, debts and dependents.
 You may be able to bump up your cover or explore getting additional cover outside your superannuation to cover these factors.
 The Australian Government has requirements for what your employer contributes in super but there’s no minimum level of life insurance cover and this varies between superannuation funds.
 That’s why it’s important to look into what you’re getting.
 Avoid being underinsured and find a policy that suits your life.

 If you’re after more information, contact your superannuation provider or you may want to chat to a financial advisor and find out how much cover you’ll need.

 If I’m covered by workers compensation, do I still need life insurance?